310mc/https-310mc.github.io-tl/source/_posts/abyss/second_half.md

 {% endbubble %}

 {% bubble Kanata serious %}
-doing so is an old [custom]... but, that aside, is there [something] you needed from me?
+doing so is an old [custom]… but, that aside, is there [something] you needed from me?
 {% endbubble %}

 {% bubble Kaoru awkward %}